pablojimeno/code-rails/chapter_3_rails_resources/deleteing_a_post_spec_example.md

     # When the delete link is clicked
     click_on "Destroy"

-    # Then the post is deleted
+    # Then the article is deleted
     page.wont_have_content "Becoming a Code Fellow" end end